sbslee/fuc/docs/cli.rst

      expr        query expression to evaluate

    optional arguments:
-     -h, --help  show this help message and exit --opposite  use this flag to return records that don’t meet the said criteria
+     -h, --help  Show this help message and exit.
-     --as_zero   use this flag to treat missing values as zero instead of NaN
+     --opposite  use this flag to return records that don’t meet the said criteria --as_zero   use this flag to treat missing values as zero instead of NaN